Roswell Pits

-Roswell Pits is an 8 hectare nature reserve on the eastern outskirts of Ely in Cambridgeshire.
+Roswell Pits is a 20 acre nature reserve on the eastern outskirts of Ely in Cambridgeshire.
 It is managed by the Environment Agency.
 It is part of the Ely Pits and Meadows Site of Special Scientific Interest (SSSI)) and Geological Conservation Review site.
 The SSSI designation for both biological and geological interest.
 The site was formerly managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

 History

 The pits were a source of gault, an impervious clay used to maintain river banks in the low-lying regions of the South Level of the Fens.
 Following the re-routing of the rivers in the region by Cornelius Vermuyden and his Adventurers in the 1650s, to more effectively drain the Fens, the peaty soils began to dry out and shrink.
 As the land surface sunk below the levels of the rivers, it became important to maintain the banks with something impervious to water, to prevent seepage into the newly drained agricultural land, and to prevent collapse of the banks and flooding of the land in times of heavy rainfall.
 Roswell Pits were an ideal source of this material, as they were located adjacent to the River Great Ouse, and boats could take the bulky material directly to the banks being maintained.

 The men who carried the gault away were called "gaulters", and typically worked in gangs of three.
 The gang was managed by a Head Ganger, and a team of three men worked a train of five boats, each around 36 by 8.5 ft, and capable of holding 8 tons of gault (Kimmeridge) clay.
 Teams employed by the Burnt Fen Drainage District were provided with the boats, but had to supply a horse for towing the boats, and shovels and barrows for loading and unloading the gault.
 In 1810, Robert Fletcher and Co were paid £7/3/6 (£7.17) for 246 tons of gault delivered to the Burnt Fen District, a rate of 7 pence (3p) per ton.
 In 1886, the terms of the men were re-negotiated, because the Commissioners felt that the wages received were excessive.
 They calculated that each man would receive £1/12/6 (£1.62) per week if the team completed five round trips as expected.
 Gaulters ceased to be employed by the Burnt Fen District after 1920, when responsibility for the river banks passed to the newly formed Ouse Drainage Board.
 The pits continued to supply clay, with a new pit being started in 1947.
 Since extraction stopped, they have become a wetland wildlife habitat.